Cyber-Dioxide/CyberPhish/README.md

 # CyberPhish
 A heavily armed customizable phishing tool for educational purpose only

+# Service
+* I will host your phishing site for as long as required without getting banned, for more information dm me on instagram @coding_memz.
+* For custom phishing website template dm me on instagram @coding_memz
+* For custom phishing page dm me on instagram @coding_memz
 # Note:
 This tool is creqted only for educational purpose.
 We are not responsible for any harm caused by you.
 Therefore better to try this tool on yourself!
 # Youtube Tutorial: